-At our Media Impact Forum on June 23, we asked two important questions — “What do we want from media innovation in the public interest?” and “How do we get it?”
+At this year’s Media Impact Forum, we asked two important questions: “What do we want from media innovation in the public interest?” and “How do we get it?”
 To explore answers, we brought together leading thinkers, funders and media innovators to share their ideas and projects for an inspired digital future.

-The key theme for the morning was inclusion — from providing tech opportunities for all to ensuring access to knowledge for all.
+The key theme for the morning was inclusion—from providing tech opportunities for all to ensuring access to knowledge for all.
 Wendy Hanamura of the Internet Archive served as the emcee, and David Rousseau of the Kaiser Family Foundation as the day’s host, welcoming attendees to the foundation’s Menlo Park headquarters.
-Read the Storify from our day and watch videos of speakers.
+Watch videos from the day here.

 What do we want?